 Born and raised in Los Angeles, Blake has been surrounded by both the music and film industry his entire life.
 His career in music started at 19 when he hit the road, touring in several bands.

-After 10 years as a touring guitarist and songwriter, Blake made the switch to studio musician, producer and songwriter full-time.
-While engineering and producing he developed a passion for post production sound in tv and film.
-This brought upon a new love for Music Editing and he’s thrilled to build his career at JTN.
+After ten years as a touring guitarist and songwriter, Blake made the switch to studio musician, producer, and songwriter full-time.
+While engineering and producing, he developed a passion for post-production sound in television and film, bringing with it a new love for Music Editing.
+Blake is thrilled to be building his career at JTN.

 From the age of 11, Andrew Ransom was captivated musically by traveling the country every year with his old brother Ward- a production manager and carpenter for the Broadway show Stomp.
 Seeing the show in different cities all across the country, Andrew garnered a love for performance, musicality, and instrument design.

 After graduating from Berklee College of Music, Andrew began touring the world many times over as a bassist in several different bands.
 Eventually, Andrew arrived in Los Angeles to pursue a career in music for film & television.